- NFPA 402, Guide for Aircraft Rescue and Firefighting Operations,

 Who should attend?

-This course would be beneficial to airport firefighters who would like to improve their Fire Fighter 1 and 2 knowledge to be better prepared for the demanding challenges of aircraft rescue and firefighting operations.
+This training course is beneficial to airport firefighters who would like to improve their Fire Fighter I and II knowledge to be better prepared for the demanding challenges of aircraft rescue and firefighting operations.

 Course participants must: